olivia3395/olivia3395.github.io/_pages/about.md

 Howdy!
 I'm a final-year Statistics Ph.D. candidate at Boston University, advised by [Debarghya Mukherjee](https://debarghya-mukherjee.github.io/) and [Luis Carvalho](https://math.bu.edu/people/lecarval/).
 Before BU, I studied statistics at Columbia (M.A.) and mathematics at Shandong University (B.S.), spent a year at AMSS, Chinese Academy of Sciences, and worked with [Zhanxing Zhu](https://zhanxingzhu.github.io/) and [Yongshun Gong](https://faculty.sdu.edu.cn/gongyongshun/en/) on spatio-temporal data.

-I work on transfer and representation learning for modern AI systems, from multimodal foundation models to LLM agents.
+Currently, I work on transfer and representation learning for modern AI systems, from multimodal foundation models to LLM agents.
 The question I keep coming back to is **how you reuse what a model already knows when the world won't sit still**:
 - **LLM agents.** Post-training agents for changing environments: RL from sparse rewards, on-policy self-distillation, and spatio-temporal reasoning.
 - **When transfer provably works.** Minimax rates, oracle inequalities, and safe-transfer criteria.
-- **When structure is the obstacle.** Optimal transport and graph methods for alignment without known correspondence, and multimodal models for heterogeneous, evolving data.
+- **When structure is the obstacle.** Optimal transport, graph, and multimodal methods for aligning heterogeneous data.

 A gentler entry point, in slides: **[LLM agents](llm_agent.pdf)** · **[transfer learning](transfer_learning.pdf)** · **[graph learning](graph_learning.pdf)** · **[optimal transport](optimal_transport.pdf)** · **[LLMs for time series](llm_time_series.pdf)**